GillesArcas/galerie/README.md

 * it is possible to organize the medias by dates, by creating a section for each date with the command `--bydate`,
 * it is possible to include the content of a diary file with the `--diary` option.
 A diary file is a text file with a very simple syntax (Markdown) organized by dates, associating to each date some text and medias.
 A page can be extended by adding also the medias from some directory.

-The options `--bydir` and `--bydates` can be combined.
-Two additional options enable to give more information about the data used with the options `--bydir`, `--bydates`  et `--diary`:
+The options `--bydir` and `--bydate` can be combined.
+Two additional options enable to give more information about the data used with the options `--bydir`, `--bydate`  et `--diary`:

 * the `--dates` option gives a range limiting the dates of the medias,
 * the `--recursive` option specifies if the sub-directories must be included or not.